 Florence Airport, also known as Peretola, has connections to the main European cities of London, Paris, Barcelona, Madrid, Zurich, Munich and Berlin, Wien, Prague, Amsterdam and Bucharest.

-The airport is located in the northwest suburb of Florence, 4 km/2,50 miles from the UNESCO World Heritage historical centre, reachable by bus shuttle or by taxi in 20/30 minutes depending on the traffic jam.
+The airport is located in the northwest suburb of Florence, 4 km/2,50 miles from the UNESCO World Heritage historical center, reachable by bus shuttle or by taxi in 20/30 minutes depending on the traffic jam.

 The other Airports to reach Tuscany